-Open the fuel valve(s).
+1. Open the fuel valve(s).

-the engine will not start.
+Note: If both tanks are on, and one is empty, the engine will not start.
 Be certain to make sure both tanks have fuel or that the empty tank's fuel valve is closed.